seelangs/seelangs.github.io/index.md

 - contain vendor contact information
 - NOT be more than 60 lines of text

 List members who wish to advertise businesses or products in which they have a financial interest are discouraged from doing so on SEELANGS if the businesses or products have nothing to do with Slavic Languages and Literatures.
 If they do relate to Slavic Languages and Literatures, subscribers are asked to comply with the above guidelines.
-When in doubt, please send questions to seelangs-l-request@list.indiana.edu.
+When in doubt, please send questions to seelangs-l-request@list.iu.edu.

 NOTE: The above guidelines regarding advertising on SEELANGS do not apply to seminar and conference announcements.
 Such announcements may contain dollar amounts (or references to other currency) and, due to the occasional inclusion of forms, may exceed 60 lines of text.
 If posting an announcement or including a form, please be sure to insert your own “Reply-To:” tag in your out-going mail header or write the list owners for assistance if you do not know how to do that.

 ### IU List Web Interface
 As a SEELANGS subscriber, you will communicate with the IU List server when you want to post to the list, alter your subscription options, search the archives, or update your subscription address.
 There are two ways to communicate with the IU List server: (1) e-mail and (2) web interface.
 Instructions for using the e-mail method are included in the relevant sections of this message, below.
-To use the web interface, you will need to go to the IU List website in your web browser:[ https://list.indiana.edu/sympa](https://list.indiana.edu/sympa)
+To use the web interface, you will need to go to the IU List website in your web browser:[ https://list.iu.edu/sympa](https://list.iu.edu/sympa)

 To utilize IU List's web interface (which is optional but recommended), you must register a password for purposes of authentication and authorization.
 To register your password, you will need to use your Subscription Address (the e-mail address from which you are currently subscribed to SEELANGS) and a password of your own choosing.
-You can register an IU List password here: <https://list.indiana.edu/sympa/firstpasswd>
+You can register an IU List password here: <https://list.iu.edu/sympa/firstpasswd>

 Should you ever forget your IU List password, don't panic.
-Just request a new one by going to this page: <https://list.indiana.edu/sympa/renewpasswd>
+Just request a new one by going to this page: <https://list.iu.edu/sympa/renewpasswd>

 ### Email Commands
 If you choose not to utilize the web interface for sending routine commands, you can use e-mail.
 Single commands can be sent in the subject line (with the body empty), while multiple commands go in the body of the email (with the subject left blank).
-All commands should be sent to the following address: list@list.indiana.edu.
+All commands should be sent to the following address: list@list.iu.edu.
 Command formulas are set out in boldface throughout this message.

 ### Posting to SEELANGS
-To post to the list, just compose your message and send it to the list address, which is: SEELANGS-l@LIST.indiana.EDU.
+To post to the list, just compose your message and send it to the list address, which is: SEELANGS-l@list.iu.edu.

 Whenever you post to the list, you are encouraged to “sign” your submissions by including at the bottom both your name and academic affiliation (if any), so that other list members know who you are.